 \section{Experiments}

-{\textbf{Datasets.}} We utilize two commonly used category-level pose estimation datasets, the synthetic dataset and the real dataset.
+{\textbf{Datasets.}} We employ two commonly used category-level pose estimation datasets, a synthetic dataset and a real dataset.
 The synthetic dataset (source domain) is the Context-Aware MixedEd ReAlity (CAMERA) dataset \cite{wang2019normalized}, generated by rendering and compositing synthetic objects into real images in a context-aware manner.
 It comprises 275k synthetic images for training.
 The dataset contains 1085 object instances selected from 6 different categories - bottle, bowl, camera, can, laptop and mug.
 We use the REAL dataset \cite{wang2019normalized} as a real dataset (target domain).
-Compared to previous methods~\cite{wang2019normalized, Tian2020prior, chen2020cass, chen2021sgpa}, our method trains without object pose, 3D CAD, and NOCS map ground-truth labels of target domain.
-It consists of 43,000 real-world images of 7 scenes for training and 2,750 real-world images of 6 scenes for evaluation.
-The REAL evaluation set is noted as REAL275.
-We evaluated our method on a standard REAL275 benchmark in the task of category-level object pose estimation.
+Compared to previous methods~\cite{wang2019normalized, Tian2020prior, chen2020cass, chen2021sgpa}, our method trains without object pose, 3D CAD, and NOCS map GT labels of the target domain.
+It consists of 43,000 real world images of 7 scenes for training and 2,750 real world images of 6 scenes for evaluation.
+The REAL evaluation set was designated REAL275.
+We evaluated our method on a standard REAL275 benchmark for the task of category-level object pose estimation.

-{\textbf{Metrics.}} We followed the previous pose and size evaluation metric from the Wang~\etal~\cite{wang2019normalized}, which evaluates the performance of 3D object detection and 6D pose estimation.
+{\textbf{Metrics.}} We followed the previous pose and size evaluation metric from Wang~\etal~\cite{wang2019normalized}, which evaluated the performance of 3D object detection and 6D pose estimation.
 We report the average precision at different Intersection-Over-Union (IoU) thresholds for 3D object detection.
 Threshold values of 25\%, 50\%, and 75\% were used to evaluate the results.
-For 6D object pose evaluation, the average precision was computed regarding rotation and translation errors.
-For example, the $10^{\circ}, 10$cm metric denotes the percentage of object instances where the prediction error is less than $10^{\circ}$ and $10$cm.
+For 6D object pose evaluation, the average precision was computed considering rotation and translation errors.
+For example, the $10^{\circ}, 10$cm metric denotes the percentage of object instances where the prediction error was less than $10^{\circ}$ and $10$cm.